-The Amendments are effective for annual periods beginning on or after January 1, 2023 with earlier application permitted.
+The Amendments are effective for annual periods beginning on or after January 1, 2023.
 The amendments provide guidance on the application of materiality judgements to accounting policy disclosures.
 In particular, the amendments to IAS 1 replace the requirement to disclose 'significant' accounting policies with a requirement to disclose 'material' accounting policies.
 Also, guidance and illustrative examples are added in the Practice Statement to assist in the application of the materiality concept when making judgements about accounting policy disclosures.
-Management has assessed and concluded that the updates included in this standard will not impact the financial statements of the Company.
+The Company assessed its accounting policies disclosure and concluded that the updates included in this standard did not impact the financial statements of the Company.

-IAS 8 Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates (Amendments)
+• IAS 8 Accounting policies, Changes in Accounting Estimates and Errors: Definition of Accounting Estimates (Amendments)

-The amendments become effective for annual reporting periods beginning on or after January 1, 2023 with earlier application permitted and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
+The amendments become effective for annual reporting periods beginning on or after January 1, 2023 and apply to changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
 The amendments introduce a new definition of accounting estimates, defined as monetary amounts in financial statements that are subject to measurement uncertainty, if they do not result from a correction of prior period error.
 Also, the amendments clarify what changes in accounting estimates are and how these differ from changes in accounting policies and corrections of errors.
-Management has assessed and concluded that the updates included in this standard will not impact the financial statements of the Company.
+Management has assessed and concluded that the updates included in this standard does not impact the financial statements of the Company.